swapnil0709/Hiker-s-Watch/README.md

 # Hiker-s-Watch

-An Android App which fetchs the live location.
+An Android App which fetches the live location.